blue milk

 Mother/Artist Friend: “Like I know they’re amazing but also — fuck off”.

 Thank you for all the lovely messages.
-For some reason I get a little overcome with shyness whenever I receive them and, so, take forever to respond to them, but know that they make my day and that I love reading them.
+For some reason I am overcome with shyness whenever I receive them and so take forever to respond to them, but know that they make my day when I receive them, and that I love reading them.

 Universal Basic Income.